mudbourn/ncembed/README.md

    https://share.yournextcloud.com/s/ABC123xyz
    ```

-3. Paste the ncembed URL in Discord, WhatsApp, iMessage, etc.. it will embed and play inline.
+3. Paste the ncembed URL in Discord, WhatsApp, iMessage, or whatever other service.
+It will embed and play inline.

 ## Health check